Keyboard11ZNN/keyboard11znn.github.io/source/garden.rst

 .. toctree::
    :titlesonly:
    :glob:
-   :caption: Current inhabitants of the Garden include
+   :caption: Current inhabitants of the Garden include:

    garden/*

+Watch out for the unscheduled future arrivals!